xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 **Info:** There can be multiple router reboots depending source/target software version pair.
 {: .notice--primary}

-And reboots from local disk:
+Last, router reboots from local disk:
 ![boot-from-disk.png]({{site.baseurl}}/images/boot-from-disk.png)

 As a fresh IOS-XR installation, a local administrator account must be created: